Pursuing a Career in Law

 Practicing attorneys, therefore, are intricately involved in business dealings, political negotiations, and debating some of the most difficult issues facing society.
 The work of an attorney often involves avoiding and negotiating past conflict.
 In this manner, the work of an attorney can be very interesting.
 You'll find lawyers at work in the center of the biggest deals in government, business, and the non-profit sector.

 Some view law school as an automatic ticket to "big bucks."
 According to the Bureau of Labor Statistics, the median salary for lawyers in 2006 was approx. $102,000.
-This figure, of course, included attorneys in all fields and all levels of experience, and in all different regions of the U.S. Starting lawyers at big, prestigious corporate law firms can make high six-figure salaries.
+This figure includes attorneys in all fields and all levels of experience, and in all different regions of the U.S. Attorneys at big, prestigious corporate law firms can make high six-figure salaries.

-The annual salary for large law firm partners who have been with the firm for many years often easily tops $500,000.
-And, of course, there are some high-flying attorneys who make millions.
-However, there's a greater number of "everyday" lawyers who work in smaller legal practices and earn much more modest incomes (starting salaries around $35,000. are not uncommon).
-Many of these attorneys make a decent living at their trade, but they certainly don't qualify for a glamourous lifestyle.
-And there are many other lawyers who, burgeoning under massive student loan debt, struggle to find jobs and pay their bills.
+The annual salary for large law firm partners who have been with the firm for many years often easily top $500,000.
+Some even make millions.
+However, there's a greater number of "everyday" lawyers who work in smaller legal practices and earn much more modest incomes (starting salaries around $35,000 are not uncommon).
+Many of these attorneys make a decent living at their trade.
+Many other lawyers who, burgeoning under massive student loan debt, struggle to find jobs and pay their bills.

-Finally, some approach law from an unrealistic perspective.
+Some approach law from an unrealistic perspective.
 For example, many individuals seek to practice environmental law based upon their deeply held belief in environmental protection.
-But they should know that a large number of the positions in environmental law involve representing the interests of chemical companies, industrial manufacturers, and global oil corporations--the very groups most environmentalists oppose.
+But they should know that a large number of the positions in environmental law involve representing the interests of chemical companies, industrial manufacturers, and global oil corporations ... the very groups most environmentalists oppose.

 On the whole, most lawyers find their work to be interesting and rewarding.
 But you must be realistic about what a career in law, or any other field, entails.